ReiNoIkari/Morphological-Image-Processing/morpho.md

 It could be described this way:

-Firstly, we initialise our classes a hundred times during a warm up phase so **that we limit the wasted time corresponding to the initializing phase during the critical phase.**
+Firstly, we initialise our classes during a warm up phase so ImageJ don't loses time during the critical phase.
-Then, in the benchmark part itself, we run **our operations** 1,000 times to be sure to get enough data and we run **those operations** 10 times in order to statistically analyse (meaning that in the end we ran 10,000 times each operation)
+Then we launch 10,000 (10x1000) times our functions in order to statistically analyse them and being sure to limit variance within the data.
 In order to compare the relevance of the structuring element, we decided to run our different operation with a completely different kernel than the one used by default in ImageJ.
 This kernel is shaped as a 45 degrees diagonal in a 3 by 3 pixel square.

 ### Hit-or-Miss